The ultimate guide to the best credit card combinations

 Apply here: Chase Sapphire Reserve

-Capital One Savor Cash Rewards and Capital One Venture Rewards
+Capital One Savor Cash Rewards and Venture Rewards

 The Capital One Savor Cash Rewards Credit Card has no annual fee and is a great option for everyday spending categories.
-The card earns 5% cash back on hotels, vacation rentals and rental cars booked through Capital One Travel, 3% cash back on dining, entertainment, grocery stores (excluding superstores like Walmart® and Target®) and popular streaming services and 1% back on all other purchases.
+The card earns 5% cash back on hotels, vacation rentals and rental cars booked through Capital One Travel; 3% cash back on dining, entertainment, grocery store purchases (excluding superstores like Walmart® and Target®) and popular streaming services; and 1% cash back on all other purchases.

 The Capital One Venture Rewards Credit Card has a $95 annual fee.
 It earns 5 miles per dollar spent on hotels, vacation rentals and rental cars booked through Capital One Travel and 2 miles per dollar spent on all other purchases, making it a good card for spending that doesn’t fall in other cards’ bonus categories.